krippix/Gustelandyard/README.md

 # Gustelandyard
-Attempting to Build the boardgame Scotland Yard in C++ Currently only a command line Application (which doesent really make sense, as you would see the position of Mr.X

-I will probably attempt to make a frontend for this at some point.
+Attempting to Build the boardgame Scotland Yard in C++ After I manage to implement the game logic, I will think about how to create a frontend for it.
+Having it as a command-line game doesent really make sense, as the positions of Mr. X is easily visible this way.

+I am not yet sure whether it will be as a webapp or as an actual downloadable client.

 ## ToDo list
 - [x] Implement Players